Alabama Military Academy

 The Alabama Military Academy is a National Guard officer candidate training school located at the Fort McClellan Army National Guard Training Center in Fort McClellan, Alabama.
 It was established in 1957 and has the motto "It shall be done."
 The training center celebrated Fort McClellan's 100th anniversary in 2017.
-Cadets participate in a six-mile march at Talladega Superspeedway.
+Candidates participate in a six-mile march at Talladega Superspeedway.